 I’ve made no secret of my appreciation for the art of Ray Troll.
 I love both his illustrations (as in his Cruisin’ series with Dr. Kirk Johnson) and the music he creates along with Russel Wodehouse and The Ratfish Wranglers.
 Troll has an almost completely unique style in the paleoart community, so I found myself intrigued when I came across a post by paleontologist Billie Guerrero on Instagram (@token_dinosaur_friend), discussing her recent interview with Ray Hedgpeth of The Amoeba People.
 As I scrolled through the pictures, I saw that they had recently released an album entitled The Fossil Record, with cover art by drummer Dustin Jordan that gave me serious Ray Troll vibes.
 I knew right away I had to check these guys out!

 I soon discovered that in addition to the music, Ray Hedgpeth also hosted a delightful tie-in show called The Amoeba People Podcast.
 Each episode begins with a discussion on how the band wrote and created a particular song, which then leads in to an interview with an expert in the relevant topic at hand.
 The first episode features the song Coprolites, with a discussion on the eponymous dino dung by Dr. Tony Fiorillo of the Perot Museum; while the second episode features the song Volcano!, as well as vulcanologist Dr. Arianna Soldati.
+(Incidentally, playing THE BIG DIE while listening to “Volcano!” makes for a flipping awesome experience!)
 But most exciting for me, the most recent episode features Ray Troll, discussing his career path and the special role he plays in science communication as an artist.
 And yes, the TrollArt vibes of The Fossil Record‘s album cover are referenced.
 I won’t say too much more about the podcast, other than that it’s great fun to listen to, and you should check it out for yourself!
 Hedgpeth is an entertaining host, and knows how to keep things lively during the show.
 (If you can’t download the podcast on your preferred apps, you can always listen in on The Amoeba People’s official YouTube page.)

 So that’s the podcast; now what about the music?
 Well, I don’t know that I make for the most impartial listener, since I’m a huge paleontology nerd with eccentric musical tastes, but I will say haven’t enjoyed any one band this much in ages!
 The music itself is fun to listen to, and the lyrics are to die for if you’re a geologically inclined individual like myself.
 I’ll start with sharing the official music video for Girl Talk, a musical biography of Marie Tharpe and her discovery of the Mid-Atlantic Ridge rift valley, which proved instrumental in winning over scientists to the theory of continental drift.
 (Also consider checking out their song on Alfred Wegener, the first scientist to seriously propose the idea of continental drift.)